 Ceilings

-Repair category 2
+Repair category 1

 Notes Plaster cracking was noted.
-Remedial works should be anticipated and carried out in accordance with good maintenance practice.
+Ongoing maintenance and remedial works should be anticipated and carried out in accordance with good practice.

 Internal walls

 Repair category 1

 Notes Within the limitations of our inspection no significant defects were noted.